Ferry to the UK from France

 Ferries from Paris to Londen

 Newhaven-Dieppe is a great connection for those who want to travel from Paris to London by ferry.
 You travel with this ferry in a fairly straight line in the direction of the English Capital.
 So you make fewer miles/kilometers and don't have to drive that far on this route.
+The ferry from Le Havre to Portsmouth is a great alternative to this route.

 This route is a very popular alternative to the ferries operating in the Strait of Dover.